Common Causes of Pool Water Loss and How to Solve Them

 • returns – check around the return jets

-• the pool itself, which could be a vinyl liner, tiles or fibreglass – the most common places are in the corners and where the sides meet the floor
+• the pool itself, which could be a vinyl liner, tiles or fiberglass – the most common places are in the corners and where the sides meet the floor

 Leakmaster BLUEDYE8OZ Pool DYE Leak Detection, Blue

-These are basically a bottle of dye and a syringe applicator with a very fine nozzle so that a very thin line of dye is released when the plunger is depressed.
+These are basically a bottle of dye and a syringe applicator with a very fine nozzle.
+When the plunger is depressed, a very thin line of dye is released.

 Pool leak detection kit available on Amazon